rmcelreath/rethinking/README.md

 ## Nice covariance priors

+The ``inv_wishart`` prior in the model just above is conventional, but not appealing.
+Since Stan does not use Gibbs sampling, there is no advantage to the ``inv_wishart`` prior.
-And ``map2stan`` supports decomposition of covariance matrices into vectors of standard deviations and a correlation matrix, such that priors can be specified independently for each:
+To escape these conventional priors, ``map2stan`` supports decomposition of covariance matrices into vectors of standard deviations and a correlation matrix, such that priors can be specified independently for each:
 ```
 f4 <- alist(
     y ~ dnorm( mu , sigma ),